practical-artificial-intelligence-841/website/content/readings/reading-notes-guidelines.md

     Jan 26, 2024
     ```
     - If the notes represent the first draft, title is **Reading Notes Draft**
-- Have sections with headings to better illustrate the structure of the notes, based on the reading assginment requirements.
+- Have sections with headings to better illustrate the structure of the notes, based on the reading assignment requirements.
     - Multiple articles should have separate headings
-    - Quesitons or issues related to each article should have subheadings.
+    - Questions or issues related to each article should have subheadings.
 - If you choose to include **figures** or **tables**, you MUST provide a **caption**, describing what the figure/table represents.
 - Captions of figures/tables which are taken from other sources MUST cite the reference of the source.